-Because the enterprise sector still needs three key elements to exist in perfect concerto to create massive uptake in a new technology.
+The enterprise sector still needs three key elements to create massive uptake in a new technology:

-- Application layer
+- An application layer

-- The customer
+- The right customers

-The customer will drive a mammoth shift in doing business in traditional industries.
-The incumbents in our industry [traditional management system suppliers, in our case] won’t drive the change.
+The customer will drive a huge shift in doing business in traditional industries.
+The incumbents in our industry, for example traditional management system suppliers, won’t drive the change.
 They simply aren’t motivated to change business models or upset the status quo.
-Instead, they tend to induce roadblocks such as network security and data privacy.
+Instead, they tend to highlight roadblocks such as network security and data privacy.